-Is there any information maintained by the DOB that I cannot inspect or obtain a copy?
+Is there any information maintained by the Department of Banking that I cannot inspect or obtain a copy of?

-Most of the information maintained by the Department is confidential by federal or state law (Texas Finance Code, Texas Government Code, Texas Administrative Code) and we are prohibited from disclosing.
+Much of the information maintained by the Department is confidential by federal or state law (Texas Finance Code, Texas Government Code, Texas Administrative Code) and we are therefore prohibited from disclosing.
 In addition to the mandatory confidentiality provisions, the Public Information Act itself provides certain exceptions to disclosure.
-If we withhold information that we consider to be confidential by law, The Department may request an opinion from the Office of the Attorney General on the propriety of not disclosing the information, unless an opinion specifically dealing with the same information has previously been issued.
+If we withhold requested information that we consider to be confidential by law, the Department will request an opinion from the Office of the Attorney General on the propriety of not disclosing the information, unless an opinion specifically dealing with the same information has previously been issued.
 The requestor will receive a copy of any correspondence requesting an opinion and the Attorney General’s response.
-The requestor is entitled to submit a response to the Attorney General if he/she disagrees with our decision.
-Examples of confidential information are (but not limited to):
+The requestor is entitled to submit a response to the Attorney General if he/she disagrees with the Department’s decision.
+Examples of confidential information include (but are not limited to):

-- Confidential information obtained in a regulated entity’s application for a charter or license
+- confidential information obtained in a regulated entity’s application for a charter or license; and

-Will personal information that I provide to the DOB be disclosed?
+Will personal information that I provide to the Department of Banking be disclosed?

-Our policy is to respect an individual's right to privacy to the extent permitted by the exceptions, both mandatory and discretionary, set forth in the Finance Code and the Government Code.
-Items that will be disclosed only to the extent necessary to (1) comply with the law, or (2) resolve your complaint:
+Our policy is to respect an individual's right to privacy to the extent permitted by the exceptions, both mandatory and discretionary, set forth in the Finance Code, the Government Code, and through common law.
+The following items will be disclosed only to the extent necessary to (1) comply with the law, or (2) resolve your complaint:

 In attempting to resolve a complaint, we may disclose the details of your complaint to another governmental agency, and to the entity that is the subject of the complaint, but only to the extent we feel is necessary to enable us to obtain needed information.
-If you wish us not to disclose the information outside of the DOB, we will respect your wishes if they are made known to us.
+If you do not want us to disclose the information outside of the Department, we will respect your wishes if they are made known to us.
 However, you should be aware that it may not be possible to resolve your complaint under these circumstances.
-We will not disclose personal information for which the public has no particular cognizable interest, including:
+We will not disclose personal information such as:

-- Details of a specific financial transaction, unless the Attorney General concludes in an opinion that the requested information does not in fact contain such intimate details.
+- details of a specific financial transaction, unless the Attorney General concludes in an opinion that the requested information must be disclosed.
 If you are concerned about the possibility of disclosure of certain information, please discuss the matter with one of our attorneys at 512-475-1300 before submitting your request or complaint.